Friday, December 12, 2008

 So what is money?
 What constitutes honest, sound money?

-Money is a medium of exchange and store of value.
+Money is a medium of exchange and a store of value.
 Money came about because of the problems associated with bartering as a means of effecting trade.
-Trade is the lifeblood of a sound economy.
-Free trade, meaning exchange of goods and services without government interference or regulation conveys the greatest benefit to a society and its participants.
+Trade is the lifeblood of a sound and healthy economy.
+Free trade, meaning exchange of goods and services without government interference or regulation conveys the greatest benefits to a society and its participants.

 We all use money to buy the things we want and need and in exchange for our time and labor.

-Honest, sound money should have certain characteristics which have been confirmed over thousands of years of use across almost all civilizations and societies.
+Honest, sound money should have certain characteristics which have been derived and confirmed over thousands of years of use and throughout almost all civilizations and societies.

 They are: